proofit404/stories/docs/faq.rst

 Why do we need a DSL?
 =====================

+    You can ignore convention.
+You can't ignore the tool.

 A DSL with lots of possibilities is hard to reason about and maintain.
 A real programming language will go the same way without much attention to the structure of your project.